Workers compensation rules can get complicated but are really simple. You get hurt. You get treatment. You get paid.

 How Long Does an Employer Have to Report an Accident?

-As with an employee notifying the employer of an accident, the employer should act as soon as possible in notifying the state’s workers comp board.
+As is the case with an employee notifying the employer of an accident, the employer should act as soon as possible in notifying the state’s workers comp board.

 Even though employers are required to fill out and submit a DWC-1 form, that doesn’t mean they will.
-That’s why there are deadlines.
+That’s why there are deadlines for workers comp.

 They vary from state to state but are typically about 30 days.
 Florida, Texas and a few other states allow only a week.

 Penalties for failing to comply also vary.
 The minimum charge is typically $100, but missed or late reporting can result in a $2,500 fine in California.
 In some states, it’s up to $7,000 depending on the severity of the injury.

 And in case you’re wondering, such penalties are not typically deductible as a business expense.